Step 5: Migrate the simulation model logic

 Update the

-(for example, if the root package is named com.company.tutorial3.simulation.graph
+(for example, if the root package is named com.company.tutorial3.simulation.graph, then

 Sometimes the IDE is not adding appropriate import statements.